 - Sessions do move throughout the diocese to attempt to cover all eight counties of Western New York.

-- Formation sessions are generally completed in person, but the Office of Worship will pilot virtual sessions soon – see below for details.
+- Formation sessions are generally completed in person, but the Office of Worship may offer virtual sessions from time to time via ZOOM or Microsoft Teams.

 - The mandate you receive enables you to minister at Mass and to visit the sick/shut-ins with Holy Communion.

 - Your mandate is to minister in your particular parish or parish family, even though you are sponsored formally by your particular parish church.

 - Your mandate is only valid in the Diocese of Buffalo.
 However, if you move out of the diocese or are a “snowbird” and would like to serve elsewhere, please contact the Office of Worship to have your mandate transferred/validated.

 - Likewise, if you move to a different parish family within the diocese, please contact us to have your mandate reaffirmed.